SnowCharmQ/SnowCharmQ/README.md

 - ⚡ Weakness and ignorance are not barriers to survival, but arrogance is.

-- 😄 I'm currently a student at National University of Singapore.
+- 😄 I'm currently a student at the National University of Singapore.

 - 🌱 I'm currently conducting research in **LLM Personalization**.